Using UX principles to strengthen vintage in-person experiences

 I moved to an iconography route, but then thought allowing volunteers to include an image from their favorite film, representative of that genre, could be fun and consistent with the atmosphere.

 The smaller sub-genre signage used in international and documentary-by-topic designations should be 1 inch tall.
 Currently, they are ½ inch.
-It would be fun to keep them handmade, similarly to the staff picks, but with an emphasis on lettering and color contrast.

 A cropped image of a letter-visibility chart next to a photo of a subgenre sign with a letter height of half an inch.